siamakn/temp_tutorial_16/docs/T16_7/T16_7_create_custom_eln_templates.md

           base_sections: ['nomad.datamodel.data.EntryData', 'nomad.datamodel.metainfo.eln.Sample']
     ```

 ??? info "4.
-Sections can contain quantities and other sections and subsections"
+Sections can contain quantities, other sections, and subsections"
     Each section contains a set of quantites that need to be captured by the ELN.
 The quantities represent the parameters of your measurement or processing conditions.
 In addition, sections can also **include** subsections.

     NOMAD syntax is: